 Itinerary: 4 day Angkor Wat

-Flight to Siem Reap.
-On arrival you will be met and transferred to the hotel.
+On arrival you will be met and transferred to the hotel (4 star - superior).
 Visit the Roluos Group.
 The monuments of Roluos, which served as the capital of Indravarman I (reigned 877-89), are among the earliest large, permanent temples built by the Khmers and mark the beginning of Khmer classical art.
 Preah Ko erected by Indravarman I in the late 9th century dedicated by the King to his ancestors in 880.
 Bakong the largest and most interesting of the Roluos group temples, with his active Buddhist monastery just to the north of the east entrance.
 Lolei built on an islet in the center of a large reservoir (now rice fields) by Yasovarman I, the founder to the first city at Angkor.
 Lunch at hotel.

-Early in the morning we will transfer to the archaeological site for sunrise from Phnom Bakheng, one of two hills dominating the plain of Angkor, from where you will have a spectacular view of the Western Baray and Angkor Wat.
-Or sunrise at Srah Srang.
-Return to the hotel for breakfast.
-Morning, transfer to Banteay Srei temple (10th century), regarded as the jewel in the crown of Classical Khmer Art.
-Continue to Ta Prohm, one of the area's most beautiful temples.
-Ta Prohm has been relatively untouched since it was discovered and retains much of its mystery.
-Lunch at hotel.
 In the afternoon, you continue your temple visits to Preah Khan.
-Built by the King Jayavarman VII, Preah Khan is, like Ta Prohm, a place of towered enclosures and shoulder hugging corridors.
+Built by the King Jayavarman VII, Preah Khan is, like Ta Prohm, a place of towered enclosures and shoulder-hugging corridors.
 Unlike Ta Prohm, however, the temple of Preah Khan is in a reasonable state of preservation and ongoing restoration efforts should maintain and even improve this situation.
 Neak Pean, a fountain built in the middle of a pool (representing the paradisiacal Himalayan mountain-lake), Ta Som and Banteay Samre, built in the third quarter of the 12th century.
 It consists of a central temple with four wings preceded by a hall and accompanied by two libraries, the southern example remarkably well preserved.
 Two concentric walls enclose the ensemble.
-Dinner at local restaurant and accommodation at hotel.
+Dinner with Apsara Dance Show at local restaurant and accommodation at hotel.

 Itinerary: 5 day Classical Cambodia